Learn about important Azure product updates, roadmap, and announcements. Subscribe to notifications to stay informed.

 Enable more granular upgrades than just standard five Upgrade Domain (UDs), so that individual nodes or UDs of different sizes can be chosen when performing application and cluster upgrades.

-Azure Resource Model (ARM) application and service deployment is currently in preview.
+Azure Resource Manager (ARM) application and service deployment is currently in preview.
 This feature https://docs.microsoft.com/azure/service-fabric/service-fabric-application-arm-resource will be Generally Available in the v6.5 runtime release of Service Fabric.

 REST based Client library and PowerShell module for Service Fabric is currently in preview.
 This HTTP REST based client enables running PowerShell and Azure CLI to manage your cluster(s) without installing the Service Fabric SDK.